 The South East LEP is using the data we are collecting from businesses to feed directly into government.
 We are working with our partners in our Growth Hubs, Chambers of Commerce, Universities, Local Authorities and business support organisations such as the Federation of Small Businesses to support local enterprise.

-Our Business Recovery Survey is still open, and we urge all businesses in the South East to complete it, which should take no longer than 5-10 minutes – please click here to do so.
+Our Business Recovery Survey is still open, and we urge all businesses in the South East to complete it, which should take no longer than 5-10 minutes.
 This means that the LEP can push government for the greatest level of support as the country begins its recover from the COVID-19 pandemic.
 We are, and will continue, working hard to ensure that the South East leads the road to recovery and emerges from the crisis with a business landscape that is more resilient than ever.